 - A commitment to a student-centered teaching environment, small class sizes, and easy access to qualified faculty working and contributing in their field of practice and research.

-- An emphasis on interdisciplinary work, and access to individual studio space for 4th year students.
+- An emphasis on interdisciplinary work, and access to studio space for 4th year students.

 - The preparation of students for entry into the cultural industries and creative economies sector of the labour market through incorporation of essential skills training into the curriculum, including cross-disciplinary applications of studio, art history and theory, and practice.